oauth-wg/oauth-selective-disclosure-jwt/main.md

 ```

 For each claim, an array of the salt and the claim value is contained in the
-`sd_claims` object.
+`_sd` object.

-Again, the release document follows the same structure as the `sd_claims` in the SD-JWT.
+Again, the release document follows the same structure as the `_sd` in the SD-JWT.
 For Example 2, a release document limiting `address` to `region` and `country` only could look as follows:

 {#example-simple_structured-release-payload}
 ```json